alpinelab/docker-ruby-dev/README.md

 ```

 > ⚠️ This will probably **not be persisted** (because it will likely be installed in this container instance a UnionFS layer that will be discarded when you exit it).

+### Contributing

+Contributions are indeed warmly welcome as pull requests, issues or simple feedback.

+There's also a handy `add-ruby-version-support.sh` script to add support for a Ruby version.